Ygg01/rfcs/text/0000-range-copy.md

 # Summary
 [summary]: #summary

-RFC proposes adding new Range types that are `Copy`able , while changing the range syntax to use those types for future Rust editions.
+RFC proposes adding new Range types that are `Copy`-able while changing the range syntax to use those types for future Rust editions.
-Implementing `IntoIterator` rather than `Iterator`, will avoid some drawbacks of the existing Range type - namely easy of use and easier embedding in types.
+Implementing `IntoIterator` rather than `Iterator`, will avoid some drawbacks of the existing Range type - namely ease of use and easier embedding in types.

 # Motivation
 [motivation]: #motivation